 This is one of the more common problems we see.
 Your indoor and outdoor A/C units are connected with copper piping, which is filled with refrigerant that circulates through the equipment to cool your home.
 Sometimes these copper pipes can become damaged and cause the refrigerant to leak.
 Fixing a leak is a much safer and cheaper solution to regular refrigerant top offs.

 There are two coils in every cooling system: the evaporator coil in your furnace or air handler, and a condensing coil in the outdoor unit.
 If left unserviced, these coils can accumulate dust and debris, which will decrease the system’s efficiency by as much as 30%.
 Regular professional cleaning is the best solution to maintaining efficiency.

-There is a motor located inside the compressor of your outdoor condenser, which has the potential to burn out.
+There are components located inside the compressor of your outdoor unit, which have the potential to burn out.
 Call Chinook Heating & Air if the outdoor compressor motor makes any loud or abnormal noises.
 There are other components that must operate correctly so that the motor runs smoothly.